Myositis Patient Financial Assistance

 I am starting a medication and I am looking for co-pay assistance.
 Does MSU offer a prescription co-pay assistance program?

-No, we do NOT offer a prescription co-pay assistance program.
+No, we DO NOT offer a prescription co-pay assistance program.
 However, we provide assistance for medical bills, and prescription costs are covered under this type of assistance once you receive an invoice, statement, or bill showing insurance has paid their part.
 We require a full invoice or statement from the company, and if you are approved, we pay directly to the creditor.
 We do NOT accept screenshots for supporting documents.

 When am I able to apply for financial assistance?